 For Lindy Hop, we recommend wearing flat soles to allow for the athletic movements and high pace.
 For Balboa followers, you may find wearing heels will help to give you the perfect position to shuffle away all night!

-Some people buy ordinary shoes and then get the soles sueded – there is a locksmiths on South Clerk Street (almost opposite Sainsburys / the post office) that Edinburgh dancers often go to.
+Some people buy ordinary shoes and then get the soles sueded – there is a locksmiths on South Clerk Street (almost opposite Sainsburys) that Edinburgh dancers often go to.

 Alternatively, you may want to buy shoes already designed for dancing, such as Aris Allens or Bleyer.
 There are a few websites where you can buy swing dance shoes listed below, but always make sure you do some research into the fit before ordering them: